Farmers’ Market Polenta with Fresh Corn + Tomatoes

 - 1 teaspoon lemon juice

-- Add in the polenta one ⅓ cup at a time, stirring constantly to avoid clumps.
+Then add in the polenta one-third cup at a time, stirring constantly to avoid clumps.
 Reduce the heat to a simmer and cook uncovered while stirring frequently until water is absorbed and the polenta is softened.
 Add more water as needed.

-- Divide polenta into four bowls, top with vegetables and more cheese and black pepper.
-Serve immediately.
+Divide polenta into four bowls, top with vegetables and more cheese and black pepper if desired and serve promptly.

 This post is sponsored by GreenPan; all opinions are my own.